Board of Directors

 Prince George’s Community Federal Credit Union is governed by a Board of Directors, elected by our Members from among our Members.
 The board, in turn, employs a professional staff that operates the credit union.
 The board also appoints the Supervisory Committee that oversees our finances.

 Any qualified member wishing to be considered as a nominee should complete an application listing their qualifications.
-They also will be required to interview with the Nominating Committee prior to their name being placed on the ballot, no later than Thursday, October 18, 2018.
+They also will be required to interview with the Nominating Committee prior to their name being placed on the ballot in October 2021.

 |Date||Deadlines & Events|